-Strengths Challenges Not bothered by criticism May appear arrogant or dismissive ☐ Unbiased ☐ Adaptable ☐ In-depth knowledge of many topics ☐ Remain calm in stressful situations □ Prone to note defects or inconsistencies □ Uncomfortable with emotions □ Need to appreciate others' efforts □ May seem aloof □ May resist authority or input from others Recommendations The following recommendations are based on your result best for you. ts.
-Consider each and select the ones you think would work For Interacting with Others Try to appreciate the abilities everyone brings to the to commitment, are too sensitive, or can't keep up with you competencies that can be of use.
-By recognizing the paper appreciate everyone's input. eam on a regular basis.
-You may not feel the need for feedback ple are more productive if they are praised for their efforts.
+Strengths Challenges Not bothered by criticism May appear arrogant or dismissive ☐ Unbiased ☐ Adaptable ☐ In-depth knowledge of many topics ☐ Remain calm in stressful situations Prone to note defects or inconsistencies Uncomfortable with emotions Need to appreciate others' efforts May seem aloof May resist authority or input from others Recommendations The following recommendations are based on your results best for you. lts.
+Consider each and select the ones you think would work commitment, are too sensitive, or can't keep up with team.
+Don't disregard people because they lack your focus and your theoretical or visionary insights.
+Everyone has value of their skills and perspectives, you can come to ream on a regular basis.
+You may not feel the need for feedback ople are more productive if they are praised for their efforts.
 Take care not to alienate people by instantly rejecting others have to say.
-Your problem-solving mind will be suggestions that seem irrational.
-Listen carefully to what tempted to point out flaws and offer advice or solutions.
+Your problem-solving mind will be g suggestions that seem irrational.
+Listen carefully to what e tempted to point out flaws and offer advice or solutions.
 Not or wants to have an intellectual debate.
 They may just want to doesn't assume you are the expert.
-Try to view your teammates renthusiasm for a topic.
-That can help to generate more o be intimidated or turned off.
+Try to view your teammates ir enthusiasm for a topic.
+That can help to generate more to be intimidated or turned off.
 If you're in a leadership position, use your strengths to o empower and direct your team.
 Make a point of praising and preciate their efforts.
 For optimal results, you may find it